emu0/geomusic/README.md

 #### Useful information
 The following information is imported from Subversion WIKI (In Spanish)

-This application is still available (January 2015)
+This application is still available (January 2015) but it is unattended since 2012.

 #PROYECTO GEOMUSIC